 Oskar van der Wal is a PhD candidate advised by Jelle Zuidema and Katrin Schulz.
 His research focuses on detecting social biases found in NLP models, such as gender bias and racism, and understanding how these biases are learnt from text.
 As part of the Bias Barometer project he investigates what these NLP models can teach us about our own biases and those in digital media.

-The topic of my PhD is centered around the fields of NLP, interpretability, and linguistics.
-I am interested in gaining a better understanding of the current successes of the state of the art in NLP.
-My research is guided by hypotheses derived from linguistics, that I evaluate on deep neural models using techniques from the field of Explainable AI.
+Jaap Jumelet is a PhD candidate advised by Jelle Zuidema and Raquel Fernandez.
+The topic of his PhD is centered around the fields of NLP, interpretability, and linguistics.
+He is interested in gaining a better understanding of the current successes of the state of the art in NLP.
+His research is guided by hypotheses derived from linguistics, that he evaluates on deep neural models using techniques from the field of Explainable AI.

 Samira Abnar obtained her Master’s degree in Computer Science at the University of Tehran.
 Her main interest lies in the field of Cognitive Modeling.
 During her PhD, she investigates biologically plausible neural network models which simulate how humans learn and develop language.